 4 Stages Of Digestion

 Food shapes a huge part of our lives.
 But, have you ever wondered what happens to it once you’ve eaten it?
 If so, you’re in the right place.
 Every bit of food you eat gets broken down into smaller particles by your digestive tract.
-Through breaking the food down, your body cleverly absorbs the nutrients it needs and figures out what is waste.
+By breaking the food down, your body cleverly absorbs the nutrients it needs and figures out what is waste.

-Why the stages of digestion matter
+Why do the stages of digestion matter

 There are four stages to be aware of when it comes to food processing.
 This guide will take you through the timeline of digestion, helping you to understand exactly what goes on in your body when eating tasty foods!

 The first stage of the food processing process is ingestion.
 From the second you put food into your mouth, your teeth begin to break it apart.

 As the food gets broken up into small pieces, saliva starts to secrete from your salivary glands, lubricating the particles.
 Once you swallow, the food particles travel down the esophagus and into the stomach.